 It requires way less land and water than cows, and produces a fraction of the emissions.

 We want to make it as easy as possible to train your staff.
 Here are a few quick and easy tools to get your front-of-house team up to speed.

-Our original recipe is primarily made from wheat and potato protein.
-It also contains coconut oil (which gives it its sizzle) and heme (which makes meat taste like meat).
+Our recipe is primarily made from soy and potato protein.
+It also contains coconut and sunflower oil (which gives it its sizzle) and heme (which makes meat taste like meat).

-Our original recipe is plant-based, nut-free and dairy free.
-It contains wheat and soy.
+Our recipe is plant-based, nut-free and dairy free.
+It contains soy.

 Meat is just a combination of protein, fats and flavors.
 We make our meat the same way, but we use plant-based ingredients instead of animals.

 Impossible meat is the only plant-based meat that has heme, which is why it’s the most delicious.
 Heme is a molecule found in all living things – both plants and animals – that gives meat it’s unmistakably meaty flavor.
 We make our heme from soybeans, using fermentation.